abeimler/krita-plugin-durra/README.md

 ## Future

-With this meta-files and export images, you can upload your Art to Sites like DeviantaArt and Mastodon via API.
+With this meta-files and export images, you can upload your Art to Sites like DeviantaArt and Mastodon via API, search in the Description and search for tags etc.
+Just human- and maschine-readable stuff.